CityOfNewYork/growingupnyc/README.md

 jQuery and Modernizr are available globally and do not have to be required by a module.
 Modernizr is built via gulp-modernizr.
 [Lodash](https://lodash.com/) is installed via npm but does need to be imported.
 You should only import the method(s) you need.

+#### ES2015

+This project uses Babel to transpile JavaScript so that ES2015 features can (and should) be used where appropriate.

 ### Structure

 <kbd>/wp-admin</kbd>: Wordpress core files.
 Do not make changes here.
 They will be overwritten when Wordpress updates.